nnbaocuong99/Database/README.md

 ### ✨<ins>***1.
 Credit & Usage // Sumary***</ins>:
 ***About the project:***
-  - This project will show basically how to Install MongoDB & MariaDB using `Helm chart` and `ArgoCD`.
+- This project will show you 100% on-prem, basically how to Install MongoDB & MariaDB using `Helm chart` and `ArgoCD`.
 Also *deploy, backup and restore data* on it.
-  - Make sure you followed all these step on [this repo](https://github.com/nnbaocuong99/k8s) first before you continue because its 100% on-prem!
-  - Included both Deploy on K8s and VPS.
+- This project is exactly the second part of the K8s one and includes work on both Kubernetes (K8s) and VPS.

 ***Credit***
-- This project is written by me and wouldn't be possible without the hard work and contributions of the following individuals:
+- This project is written by me and wouldn't be possible without the hard work and contributions of the following individuals: [@QuocNVC](https://github.com/quoc9x) - Bug fixes and enhancements, [@TruongLM](https://github.com/lmt2407) - VM script writer.
 - For ***<mark><ins>Learning-purposes Only***</mark></ins>, meant for educational and non-commercial use.
 Feel free to study, learn from it.
 - Has ***<mark><ins>No Unauthorized Copying***</mark></ins>.
 Please refrain from directly copying or using it for any commercial or production purposes without proper authorization.
 - If you find this project helpful, consider giving credit by linking back to this repository.
 Mentioning it in your own project's documentation or `README` is appreciated.